Here's Some Things to Know About Jack Smith Before His Testimony Today

 Advertisement

-The details of the article are anecdotal as there is no polling data on reactions to Greene’s departure and her break with Trump.
+The article's details are anecdotal, as there is no polling data on reactions to Greene’s departure and her break with Trump.
 Moreover, Greene has not yet indicated whether she will seek a different political office.
-In her announcement, she explained her disillusionment with Congress and the toxic nature of political discourse in America.
+In her announcement, she explained her disillusionment with Congress and the toxic nature of American political discourse.
 She noted that she faced ongoing threats to her safety.

 Editor’s Note: Do you enjoy Townhall’s conservative reporting that takes on the radical left and woke media?
 Support our work so that we can continue to bring you the truth.